William Henn

 William Henn (c.
 1720 – 1796) was an Irish judge, who is remembered now mainly for the somewhat malicious description of him in Sir Jonah Barrington's Personal Sketches.

 Life

 He was born at Ballynacally, County Clare, second son of Thomas Henn of Paradise Hill.
 The Henn family, who were originally from London, had acquired large estates in Clare in the 17th century.
 They had a long association with the law: Henry Hene, or Henn, who is generally thought to have been William's direct ancestor, was Chief Baron of the Irish Exchequer 1680–1687.
 John Bennett, William's colleague on the Court of King's Bench, was a cousin.

-William entered Middle Temple in 1738, took his degree as Bachelor of Arts from the University of Dublin in 1740, was called to the Irish Bar in 1744 and became King's Counsel in 1762.
+William entered Middle Temple in 1738, took his degree as Bachelor of Arts from Trinity College Dublin in 1740, was called to the Irish Bar in 1744 and became King's Counsel in 1762.
 He was made a justice of the Court of King's Bench (Ireland) in 1768 and remained on the Bench until 1791.
 He died in Dublin in 1796.